 2. Mathematics

-The Math section evaluates a student’s problem-solving and mathematical reasoning abilities.
-The math questions are organized into four distinct categories.
-Each test module contains questions from all categories.
-Within each module, the questions progress from the simplest to the most challenging, giving you the best chance to showcase your knowledge and abilities.
+The Math section evaluates a student’s problem-solving and mathematical reasoning skills.
+The math questions are in 4 different formats, types, or categories.
+Each test module will have questions from each type.
+Each module is arranged so that each question is ordered from easiest to hardest.
+This gives you the best opportunity to show what you know and can do.

 1. Algebra

-Algebra assesses the capability to evaluate, efficiently resolve, and formulate linear equations and inequalities, along with the ability to examine and adeptly solve equations and systems of equations through various methods.
-Algebra encompasses these categories of questions:
+Algebra assesses the ability to evaluate, solve efficiently, and write linear equations and inequalities, as well as to investigate and solve equations and systems of equations efficiently and effectively by multiple means.
+Algebra includes these types of questions:

 2. Advanced Math

-The Advanced Math section evaluates the skills and knowledge that are essential for advancing to higher-level math courses, which includes showing comprehension of absolute value, quadratic, exponential, polynomial, rational, radical, and various nonlinear equations.
+The Advanced Math requirement evaluates the skills and knowledge that students need to succeed in Advanced and College-level math courses; this includes demonstrating an understanding of absolute value, quadratic, exponential, polynomial, rational, radical, and other kinds of nonlinear equations.

 Advanced Math encompasses the following question types: